Old Age Care in Times of Crisis, Past & Present

 The symposium will either be a ‘live’/online mix or online only.
 It will be held over two afternoons BST on 8 and 9 April 2021 and be limited to speakers and discussants.
 Speakers will be asked to submit a 3,000-word paper by 19 March, for circulation to attendees only.
 At the webinar, they will give a short 10-minute summary of their paper, which will be recorded.
 We hope to upload the recordings to an online platform for wider dissemination.

-If you would like to give a paper, please submit five key words, an abstract of up to 200 words, and a brief bio to Louise Hide and Janet Weston at OldAgeCareInCrisis@gmail.com by 13 November 2020.
+If you would like to give a paper, please submit five key words, an abstract of up to 200 words, and a brief bio to Louise Hide and Janet Weston at OldAgeCareInCrisis@gmail.com by the extended date of 7 December 2020.